-Since 2013, five large grid-tied, ground-mounted solar electric (photovoltaic) arrays have been installed on agricultural lands operated by Oregon State University as part of “Solar by Degrees,” a large-scale photovoltaic power program coordinated by the Oregon University System.
+Since 2013, five large grid-tied, ground-mounted solar electric (photovoltaic) arrays have produced renewable electricity on Oregon State University agricultural lands as part of “Solar by Degrees,” a large-scale photovoltaic power program originally coordinated by the Oregon University System.
 OSU was the first to install and have operational solar arrays.

 The five arrays cover more than twelve acres combined.
-Three are in Corvallis two are at OSU properties elsewhere in the state.
-The 35th Street site is the largest, at around six acres and 1,435 kilowatts.
-It can be found west of the Corvallis campus on the Campus Way bike path.
-The 53rd Street site is 289 kilowatts and is located adjacent to the bike path just east of the Benton County Fairgrounds.
-The Aquatic Animal Health Lab site, with a capacity of 482 kilowatts, is located adjacent to Trysting Tree Golf Course just east of the Willamette River, off the main campus.
+Three are in Corvallis and two are at OSU properties elsewhere in the state.
+The 35th Street array is the largest, at around six acres and 1,435 kilowatts.
+It is west of the Corvallis campus on the Campus Way multi-use path.
+The 53rd Street array is 289 kilowatts and is located adjacent to the multi-use path just east of the Benton County Fairgrounds.
+The Aquatic Animal Health Lab site, with a capacity of 482 kilowatts, is located near Trysting Tree Golf Course just east of the Willamette River, off the Corvallis campus.

 The two locations outside Corvallis are in Aurora, Oregon and Hermiston, Oregon.
-The 221 kilowatt array in Aurora is the North Willamette Research and Extension Center (NWREC) farm across from Charbonneau Village on Miley Road.
-The 431 kilowatt array in Hermiston Agricultural Research & Extension Center houses OSU's only Eastern Oregon solar location to date.
-All five sites were developed in partnership with the College of Agricultural Sciences, to which the property is assigned.
+A 221 kilowatt array in Aurora is at the North Willamette Research and Extension Center (NWREC).
+A 431 kilowatt array at the Hermiston Agricultural Research & Extension Center was the first OSU solar location in Eastern Oregon.
+All five sites were developed in partnership with the College of Agricultural Sciences.

 Click the links below to view real time energy production from each site!